 Patty Kahanamoku Teruya Mahalo nui for having us.
-Inaudible the Charter was created under the City and County back in 1983 to provide neighborhoods to be a grass roots to our elected officials, State and Federal governments.
+Inaudible the Charter was created under the City and County back in 1983 to provide neighborhoods to be a grass roots entity to our elected officials.
 We are an advisory board and we are covered under Robert's Rules.
 We have 36 neighborhood boards accross O'ahu and we are #36.
 We are serving our community and finding ways to make life better for our community.
 This can be transportation, housing and so much more.
-I want to express that Nānākuli neighborhood board has a Hawaiian Affairs Committee and we established that committee because we wanted to net-work with the Office of Hawaiian Affairs, with Trustees, with the Department of Hawaiian Homes to bring out these issues for our Native Hawiians.
-This way we can net-work and collaborate together.
+I want to express that Nānākuli Neighborhood Board has a Hawaiian Affairs Committee, and we established that Committee because we wanted to network with the Office of Hawaiian Affairs, with Trustees, with the Department of Hawaiian Homes to bring out these issues for our Native Hawiians, this way we can network and collaborate together.
 We try to educate our community on what OHA does so that we can support these budgets.
 I just want to thank you again for having us here and I appreciate all of you here.